Army Mountain Warfare School

-The Army Mountain Warfare School (AMWS) is a United States Army school located at the Camp Ethan Allen Training Site in Jericho, Vermont.
+The Army Mountain Warfare School (AMWS) is a United States Army school located at the Ethan Allen Firing Range in Jericho, Vermont.
 It trains soldiers in mountain warfare, the specialized skills required for operating in mountainous terrain.
-The school is home to the 86th Infantry Brigade Combat Team and is located in Vermont's Green Mountains.

 Purpose

 The school teaches several courses to train soldiers of the army (including Active Duty, the Army Reserve, the Army National Guard, and ROTC cadets) in military operations in mountainous areas.
 Graduates of the Basic Military Mountaineer Course (BMMC) receive the special qualification identifier (SQI) of "E," Military Mountaineer.

 The school runs 'summer' sessions focusing on rock climbing, high-angle tactical combat and 'winter' courses including winter travel, camping, and survival skills.
 The basic and advanced courses of instruction train individual soldiers, not units.
 These soldiers then return to their units to provide at least some training and experience in mountain warfare throughout the U.S. Army.
 Unit training, both at the AMWS and at the requesting unit's location, can also be provided.